Like magic, at a 1998 workshop in Sorèze, France, my life as an artist turned

 Visit Donna at "Over-the-Rhône", studio 610 in the Pendleton Art Center.
 By appointment ( phone 513-961-4205 ) or during Final Friday when the studios are open to the public 6-10 pm every last friday of each month.

 Scan through the website for the France inspired art where Impressionism meets the Contemporary.
-Talerico's original art portrays Paris streetscenes, cafe paintings, jazz art and figurative works.
+Talerico's original art portrays Paris streetscenes, café paintings, jazz art, abstract, and figurative works.